Quantum state heralding using photonic integrated circuits with free electrons: Coupling ideality

-We can now quantitatively evaluate the coupling ideality to the TM\textsubscript{00} mode as a function of electron velocity, shown in Fig.\ref{fig:ideality}(a-b).
-Some applications require electron energy filtering; for example a heralded single photon source can be realized by conditioning on the first photon-energy loss sideband in the electron energy measurement record.
-We assume an electron energy resolution of \SI{0.5}{eV} with Gaussian zero-loss-peak (ZLP) profile, and show that one can easily achieve more than \SI{99}{\%} sideband filtered coupling ideality $I^*$ to the TM\textsubscript{00} mode outside the Cherenkov regime ($v_e\lesssim0.7c$) with a single mode waveguide and the electron beam positioned $\gtrsim \SI{100}{nm}$ above the surface.
-The sideband filtering will eventually be limited by the residual broadband coupling to the unguided bulk modes of the substrate.
-For applications that are sensitive to the full optical spectrum, we show that more than \SI{90}{\%} coupling ideality $I$ can be achieved with the electron beam placed $\gtrsim \SI{300}{nm}$ above the surface, mostly limited by the parasitic coupling to the higher order waveguide modes.
-One can always place the electron beam further away from the waveguide surface to achieve higher ideality, at the expense of reduced coupling strength.
-This trade-off is illustrated in Fig.\ref{fig:ideality}(c), where the total coupling strength $|g_{\mathrm{TM\textsubscript{00}}}|^2$ is plotted against the coupling idealities.
-However, a reduced coupling strength due to a larger electron-surface gap can always be compensated with longer interaction length.
-As a result, given a fixed waveguide geometry and a target total coupling strength, the minimum deviation from ideality of unity is inversely proportional to the interaction length.
+Here, we quantitatively analyze the coupling idealities in different application scenarios, and show the results in Fig.\ref{fig:fig2}(d).
+First, we consider state heralding applications e.g. heralded single photon sources by photon-energy loss selection with EELS.
+We assume an initial electron state with a fitted \SI{0.6}{eV} Voigt zero-loss-peak (ZLP) profile, and show that by conditioning on the first energy-loss sideband, one can easily achieve more than \SI{99}{\%} conditional coupling ideality $I^*$ to the TM\textsubscript{00} mode outside the Cherenkov regime ($v_e\lesssim0.7c$) with a single-mode waveguide and the electron beam positioned $\gtrsim \SI{100}{nm}$ above the surface (details in Appendix~\ref{append:COMSOL}).
+For a general application that is sensitive to the full optical spectrum, we show that more than \SI{95}{\%} non-conditional coupling ideality $I$ can be achieved with the electron beam placed $\gtrsim \SI{300}{nm}$ above the surface, limited by the parasitic coupling to the higher-order waveguide modes.
+This is not a fundamental limitation, as one can always increase the gap distance from the waveguide surface to achieve higher ideality, at the expense of reduced coupling strength.
+This trade-off is also illustrated in Fig.\ref{fig:fig2}(d), where the total coupling strength $|g_{\mathrm{TM\textsubscript{00}}}|^2$ is plotted against the coupling ideality.
+However, this effect can generally be compensated with longer interaction length $L$.
+As a result, given a fixed waveguide geometry and a target total coupling strength, the deviation from unity is given by $1-I \propto L^{-1}$.

+In the special case where the waveguide loops and forms a resonator, the result of the open-ended waveguide studied here can equally apply (see Appendix \ref{append:res}).
+In most scenarios, where the electron longitudinal spatial wavefunction is shorter than the cavity round trip length, or in the frequency domain picture where the electron zero-loss-peak (ZLP) width is broader than the cavity free-spectral-range, there is no difference in terms of coupling ideality betweeen a straight waveguide and a resonator.
+The physical picture is that when the emitted optical pulse does not interact with the electron a second time, the emission is only determined by the local structure around the electron.
+In the case of a resonator, the pulse will circulate multiple times and exit the cavity as a pulse train, and exhibit in the frequency domain as a comb-structure, as was shown in~\cite{feist22,Muller2021,Auad2022}.